lyokha/nginx-combined-upstreams-module/README.md

 ----------------------

 Populates the host upstream with servers listed in an already defined upstream specified by the mandatory 1st parameter of the directive.
-Optional 2nd parameter may have only value *backup* which marks all servers of the sourced upstream as backup.
+The server attributes such as weights, max_fails and others are kept in the host upstream.
+Optional parameters may include values *backup* to mark all servers of the sourced upstream as backup servers and *weight=N* to calibrate weights of servers of the sourced upstream by multiplying them by factor *N*.

 ### An example